alam5238/Scroll-down-Detection-in-Jquery-/README.md

 Scroll down Detection in Jquery for all devices

-## Add this function into Jquery document ready body (This script no work for Windows EDGE Browser).
+## Add this function into Jquery document ready body (This script not work for Windows EDGE Browser & Mobile Phones).

 ```